magento/pagebuilder-docs/docs/styling/override-pagebuilder-styles-modules.md

 ### Step 4: Add `_import.less` files

 As another organizing practice, we recommend adding `_import.less` files to each content type directory.
 These files should only contain `@import` statements for all other `.less` files in the directory.
 When there's only one `.less` file in the directory (as with our example), this practice feels like overkill.
-But it's a good habit to create as your module's become more complex.
+But it's a good habit to create as your modules become more complex.
 Using import files like this helps keep your changes closer to where they occur.
 In these module examples, the `_import.less` files contain only one import:

 ```scss
 @import '_default.less';